This is an article about several Logical Fallacy disputes.

 This means the original argument is meaningless until both sides fully understand and agree what the dispute is.

-Because there are so many widely differing and even contradictory meanings possible I cannot understand what Eisen means by “safe” or “war on science.”
+Because Eisen’s use of “safe” or “war on science” has so many possible widely differing and even contradictory meanings I cannot understand which one Eisen intends.
 This means Eisen still has the burden of proof until he clarifies or “disambiguates” the terms he used.

 Eisen makes the original claims of existence of a “war on science” and “safe” Genetically Modified Food.
 Even though it is not my responsibility, I point out multiple conflicting and confusing meanings for Eisen’s use of the terms “safe” and “science” which, as we will soon see, is all that is needed to establish an Ambiguity Assertion Fallacy.

-Skeptico wholly ignores how Eisen made the original claims, and then (still not acknowledging) claims that Eisen made his terms clear enough.
-Eisen agreeing with Skeptico is not a mutual agreement; other readers need to agree as well.
+Skeptico wholly ignores how Eisen made the original claims, and then (without acknowledging the original claims) claims that Eisen made his terms clear enough.
+However, Eisen agreeing with Skeptico is not a mutual agreement; other readers need to agree as well.

 With that Skeptico tries to reverse the Burden of Proof to a questioner, me, …